CZ-NIC/knot/doc/man_keymgr.rst

   Key no longer published, but still used for signing (only for algorithm rollover).

 **revoke**
-  Key revoked according to RFC 5011 trust anchor roll-over.
+  Key revoked according to :rfc:`5011` trust anchor roll-over.

 **remove**
   Key deleted.